wasilpaw/osc_web/content/post/detonatecastle.md

 categories:  ["Tutorials"]
 ---

 TNT is one of the blocks most favourited by the Minecraft players and we are going to mess with it today.
-In our game, Steve will detonate the entrance to the castle after standing on the coloured brick.
+In our game, Steve will detonate the entrance to the castle after standing on a coloured brick.

 {{<figure src="/castle/First1.png">}}